rkhullar/medium-articles/terraform/readme.md

 ### Objective
 Terraform and Terragrunt are powerful devops tools to manage cloud infrastructure as code.
-With this tutorial you'll learn how to manage resources for an example AWS project.
+With this tutorial you'll learn how to manage resources for an example AWS project like my previous tutorial:
+[FastAPI on AWS with MongoDB Atlas and Okta][medium-fastpi]

 ### Terraform Intro
-Terraform allows us to define the infra resources we need for an AWS project as `.tf` files with HashiCorp Language (HCL).
+Terraform allows us to define the infrastructure resources we need for an AWS project as `.tf` files with HashiCorp Language (HCL).
 One or mode terraform files within a folder is called a terraform module.
-When you use terraform to create or update the infra resources for your project, you generally run the following commands within your module:
+When you use terraform to create or update the infrastructure resources for your project, you generally run the following commands within your module:
 ```shell
 terraform init
 terraform plan